agalli93/UDP-TCP-Pilots/README.txt

 userSelections.ini

 This file contains the user's selections for datastreams to be used in PILOTS and the ones requested from xPlane.
-Care should be taken after the future work is implemented to ensure to the order that these are output since currently they're output in the order of the data stream as dictated by the for loop in convertInputData.

 config.ini